Inventory Turns as Decisive Competitive Edge

 Systemic Alignment as a Catalyst for Enterprise and Societal Transformation: A Case Study from Comstock Inc.

-Presentation Summary A compelling case study from Comstock Inc., revealing how a holistic, systemic application of Theory of Constraints and the Theory of Profound Knowledge transformed its strategic planning, execution, and organizational development into a repeatable engine of globally impactful innovation.
+A compelling case study from Comstock Inc., revealing how a holistic, systemic application of Theory of Constraints and the Theory of Profound Knowledge transformed its strategic planning, execution, and organizational development into a repeatable engine of globally impactful innovation.
 CEO Corrado DeGasperis explores how alignment, empathy, reliability and constraint-based management systems enable transformative results.

 Corrado De Gasperis